McKibbin Street Lofts: History

 On July 4, 2005, at approximately 11 AM, at 255 McKibbin Street, apartment number 222 (304 in the new numbering) exploded, causing major structural, smoke, and water damage to surrounding units.
 The explosion is thought to have been caused by the combustion of wood sealant vapor.
 Apartment 222 had recently been vacated, and was being refurbished by the building's management; the wood floor had been coated with sealant, and left unattended to saturate.
 When sealant vapor reached the pilot light of the unit's stove (which had not been turned off), it exploded.
 The windows and metal window frames in 222 were ripped out of the building's brick walls.

 A New York Times article in 2008 said that each building contained "perhaps 300 people", most of whom were in their twenties or younger.
 The lofts each contained up to eight people, with monthly rents varying between $375 and $800.

 On July 19, 2011, FBI agents raided 255 McKibbin Apt 510 looking for members of vigilante group Anonymous.
 Former residents from rock band Broken Glow were mentioned in a New York Post article as possible suspects, though no further action was taken against the musicians.

 As of 2021, the McKibbin Street Lofts share the block with a range of buildings including a school, PS 147, a recycling redemption center Sure We Can, and the Industrial Complex at 221 McKibbin Street.
+Curbed wrote in 2022 that the McKibbin Lofts had to hire superintendents frequently because the position had a high turnover rate.
+In addition, the magazine wrote that the buildings were so poorly managed that they suffered from leaks and infestations of maggots and bedbugs.